 Secretary of State Mike Pompeo responded in both a letter and his social media accusing Democrats of an attempt to intimidate and bully the State Department’s foreign service officers (FSOs).
-Pompeo’s response was in regards to a letter he received notifying him of a request by House Democrats wanting to schedule depositions over the Trump-Ukraine controversy.
+Pompeo’s response was in regard to a letter he received notifying him of a request by House Democrats wanting to schedule depositions over the Trump-Ukraine controversy.

 In a letter last week, the three chairmen notified Pompeo that they had scheduled depositions for five State Department officials between Oct.
 2 and Oct.
 10.